TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project.md

 ### Implementation Details
 * Use variables to store the user names for personalized prompts.
 * Create a game board represented as a list of lists, size 3 by 3.
+***Note: This is a change from our earlier implementations of Tic-Tac-Toe.
+Why do you think this might be better?***
 * Check for a winner horizontally, vertically, and on both diagonals.
 * Cannot allow a user to overwrite a spot on the board.